What Is Impetigo?

 Impetigo can spread to anyone who touches infected skin or items that have been touched by infected skin (such as clothing, towels, and bed linens).
 It can be itchy, so kids also can spread the infection when they scratch it and then touch other parts of their body.

 In most cases, doctors can diagnose impetigo based on how the rash looks.
 Occasionally, they may need to take a sample of fluid from blisters for testing.

 How Is Impetigo Treated?

-Impetigo is typically treated with antibiotics, either as an ointment or a medicine taken by mouth:
+Impetigo is typically treated with antibiotics, either as a cream/ointment to put on skin or a medicine taken by mouth: